Dimev/slsg/README.md

-# YASSG
+# LSSG
-Yet another static site generator
+Lua Static Site Generator

 # How does this differ from other site generators?
-- YASSG uses lua as it's scripting and templating language, allowing for more advanced logic for generating sites
+- lssg uses lua as it's scripting and templating language, allowing for more complex logic with less boilerplate for generating sites
-- YASSG allows pages to be made from lua, thus allowing to generate a different file structure than the defined one
+- lssg allows pages to be made from lua, thus allowing to generate a different file structure than the defined one in the file system

 # How to use it
-`yassg new [name]` to initialize a new project.
+`lssg new [name]` to initialize a new project.
 This will create a directory with that name, a `site.toml` file, the content directory, style, static and lib directory

-`yassg init` initializes the current directory as a new site, if it's empty
+`lssg init` initializes the current directory as a new site, if it's empty

 `site/` is for the site, `lib/` is for lua scripts, `styles/` is for sass stylesheets, `static/` is for statically accessible files

 The completed website is output to `public/`, or the folder specified by `-o` or `--output`

-`yassg build` builds the site by looking at the first found `site.toml` file in the current or any ancestor directories
+`lssg build` builds the site by looking at the first found `site.toml` file in the current or any ancestor directories.

+`lssg cookbook [name]` shows a script that may be useful when making a site.
+Run without name to see the full list.

 # How to use:
-yassg runs the `site/index.lua` file, which is expected to return a page this page is then converted into a website
+lssg runs the `site/index.lua` file, which is expected to return a page this page is then converted into a website

 The final returned item of this script is expected to be a page

-`index.lua`, as well as all other scripts found in `site/` or subdirectories get access to a global named `template`, which is a `template` They also get access to the `config` table, which is loaded from `site.toml`
+`index.lua`, as well as all other scripts found in `site/` or subdirectories get access to a global named `script`.

-`template`:
+This serves as the main way to interact with the file system They also get access to the `config` table, which is loaded from `site.toml`

+`script`:
 - `colocated`: `directory` for the colocated files, if this was an `index.lua` file, otherwise an empty directory
 - `name`: stem of the `*.lua` file, or directory name if `index.lua`
 - `static`: `directory` for the static files